gknowles/dimcli/docs/src/guide.md

 ## Help Option
 You can modify the implicitly create --help option.
 Use cli.helpOpt() to get a reference and then go to town.
-The most likely thing would be to change the description or option group, but since you get back an Opt\<T> you can use any of the standard functions.
+The most likely thing would be to change the description or option group, but since you get back an Opt&lt;T> you can use any of the standard functions.

 ~~~ cpp